-The “Pairing Up to Beat Lung Cancer” 5K race was created to:
+The “Pairing Up to Beat Lung Cancer” EVENT was created to:

 - help raise awareness about lung cancer;

-- honor both survivors and those who lost their lives to lung cancer;
+- celebrate survivors and those who lost their lives to lung cancer;

 - raise donations to help patients struggling with the financial burdens associated with fighting the disease;

 Lung Cancer Quick Facts

 Lung cancer is by far the leading cause of cancer death among both men and women – about 1 out of 4 cancer deaths are from lung cancer.
 However, we are improving those odds with many diagnostic and treatment advances in recent years, including lung screening for those at high risk due to tobacco use.
 Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
 The good news is that lung cancer deaths have decreased by 5% per year in men and 4% per year in women from 2014 to 2018 Overall, the chance that a man will develop lung cancer in his lifetime is about 1 in 14; for a woman, the risk is about 1 in 17.
 These numbers include both smokers and non-smokers.
 The risk for smokers is higher than non-smokers.
 However, about 10-15% of people diagnosed with lung cancer never smoked!
 Smoking and second-hand smoke are the top cause of lung cancer, but there are many factors, including radon as the #2 cause.
 To see the American Cancer Society 2021 Facts & Figures about Lung cancer, use this link.

 Northwest Community Hospital (NCH) in Arlington Heights is a leader in the prevention, and early detection of lung cancer for those at high risk.
 NCH is also a leader in the treatment and care of those living with lung cancer.
 They offer:

-- and tobacco cessation programs to help smokers kick the habit
+- Tobacco cessation programs to help smokers kick the habit;

 Life after Lung Cancer: A Survivor’s Story